 WHAT CLOTHES SHOULD I BRING

 Summer in France is generally warm and can get quite hot in July and August, so dress as you would for a normal summer holiday.
 It can and does rain occasionally so bring something light and waterproof.
-We’re very casual on board but one day a week we tend to dine in a nice restaurant onshore and you might like to bring something smarter and more dressy to suite the evening.
+We’re very casual on board but one day a week we tend to dine in a nice restaurant onshore and you might like to bring something smarter and more dressy to suit the evening.
 The fall months of September and October can bring a few cool days and evenings so be sure to pack a mid-weight jacket.